KABoissonneault/KingmakerBugfixes/README.md

 - Strength Surge's Athletics enhancement bonus and Animal Domain's Perception racial bonus have been changed to show in the character sheet
 - [Opt-out] Fixed Touch of Glory giving Charisma instead of giving a bonus to Charisma checks (ie: roll d20 + charisma mod to save)
 - Moved Monk and Thrown weapons into different Fighter Weapon Groups so they can be boosted by a Weapon Training (KM has no Weapon Training for Monk and Thrown).
 Darts, sai, and kama are now Light Blades, javelins are Spears, nunchaku are Close, slings and slight staves are Hammers, and throwing axes are Axes
+- Fixed Law domain "Staff of Order" and Chaos domain "Chaos Blade" not doing anything
+- Fixed Cognatogen - Wisdom duration
+- Fixed Inspire Greatness / Inspire Heroics not ending at combat end, like Inspire Courage does
+- Fixed Fiery Body only adding 1d6 fire damage to unarmed attacks instead of 3d6

 #### Feat & Traits